uxdxdev/uxdxdev.github.io/content/blog/staff-plus-engineering-initiatives-how-to/index.md

 - Define a structured process for continuous improvement:
   - Hold quarterly meetings to review agreed-upon metrics that track success for each category of initiative.
   - Evaluate the impact of completed initiatives and identify areas for optimization.
-  - Adjust priorities and strategies as needed based on the outcomes and evolving organizational goals.
+  - Adjust priorities and strategies as needed based on the outcomes and evolving organisational goals.

 ## Conclusion

-By following these steps, your engineering team can effectively plan, execute, and measure the success of its initiatives, ensuring alignment with the organization's overall vision and goals while fostering a culture of continuous improvement.
+By following these steps, your engineering team can effectively plan, execute, and measure the success of its initiatives, ensuring alignment with the organisation's overall vision and goals while fostering a culture of continuous improvement.
 If you need ideas for what initiatives to work on see my post on [Staff+ engineering initiatives](/blog/staff-plus-engineering-initiatives/).